amazeeio/docs/local_docker_development/local_docker_development.md

 ### [Part II: Example Containers](./drupal_site_containers.md)

-Example files for Drupal development containers, these are made to be copied into a Drupal root directory and to be started from there.
+Example files for Drupal development containers, these are made to be copied into a Drupal root directory and to be started from there with `docker-compose`

 ## How it works